milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 Amazon does not sell products for purchase by children.
 We sell children's products for purchase by adults.
 If you are under 18, you may use Amazon Services only with the involvement of a parent or guardian.
 We do not knowingly collect personal information from children under the age of 13 without the consent of the child's parent or guardian.
 For more information, please see our Children's Privacy Disclosure.

-EU-US and Swiss-US Data Privacy Framework
+EU-US Data Privacy Framework, UK Extension, and Swiss-US Data Privacy Framework

-Amazon.com, Inc. participates in the EU-US Data Privacy Framework, the UK Extension to the EU-US Data Privacy Framework, and the Swiss-US Data Privacy Framework*.
+Amazon.com, Inc. participates in the EU-US Data Privacy Framework, the UK Extension to the EU-US Data Privacy Framework, and the Swiss-US Data Privacy Framework.
 Click here to learn more.

-*We will not rely on the Swiss-US Data Privacy Framework or the UK Extension to the EU-US Data Privacy Framework until they enter into force, but we adhere to their required commitments in anticipation of their doing so.

 Conditions of Use, Notices, and Revisions